Leander ISD has received federal stimulus dollars to help offset unexpected costs caused by the pandemic.

 Equitable Access to Learning & Enrichment

 Focus on ensuring every student can fully engage with learning while also having access to outstanding enrichment opportunities.
 The equity-minded investment will help improve technology and expand opportunities for students to fully explore their passions.
-The district plans to allocate 9.5 percent ($3,391,846) of its ESSER funds to the following strategies:
+ESSER II grant ended at the end of the 2022-2023 school year.

 Learning Recovery & Acceleration

 This strategy will help mitigate academic gaps caused by the pandemic.
 The district set aside at least 20% ESSER III and at least 62.5% in ESSER III- Supplemental to address student learning loss.

 |Ultimate Speech Language Pathologist Online Application||$936|

 |Online Software to support Intervention and foundational mathematics||$111,385|

 |Summer School Costs for Students Identified as Emergent Bilingual, At-risk, Special Education||$319,768||$620,914|